leighmacdonald/tf-tui/README.md

 # API URL
 api_base_url: https://tf-api.roto.lol/

+# Use server mode instead of local.
+In this mode you connect to a remote server.
+This is meant for server
+# operators to be able to monitor servers similar to HLSW type tools.
+server_mode_enabled: false

+# The address that the remote server should send logs to.
+This must be a routeable ip/host from the server.
+server_log_address: 100.10.10.3:27115

+# The logsecret used to authenticate the logs
+server_log_secret: 123455678

+# The address that is bound to on the local machine to accept requests on.
+server_listen_address: 100.10.10.3:27115

 # Set of custom bot detector lists
 # Doesn't currently use the data, but it will eventually.